 At the conference, you will review all existing information related to your child to decide if your child needs a special education evaluation.

-What If the School Agrees That My Child Should Be Evaluated?
+If My Child Should Be Evaluated

 If the school agrees that your child might qualify for special education services, then they may provide a temporary placement for your child until they have finished all of their evaluations.
 You child will get special education and related services through a temporary IEP until the school district finishes your child’s evaluations and drafts a final IEP.
 The temporary placement will only last 60 days.